vadirn/vadirn-public/apps/web/src/routes/(app)/notes/state-machines-for-the-rest-of-us/text.md

 }
 ```

 Since we can't properly extend the type in constructor.
-It's much easier make the constructor protected and use a static factory method to get the correct type.
+We have to make the constructor protected and use a static factory method to get instances of the correct type.

 </div>